sshirokov/df-tales/The Infinite Realms/Ropegrave/125-1-spring.md

 ![The stuff](http://pixxx.wtf.cat/image/3O2k331v0Z3o/Image%202014-07-28%20at%204.32.09%20AM.png)

 A good moments work calls for a good moment of idling.
-This are has been declared a meeting spot.
+This area has been declared a meeting spot.
 As good a hole as any.

 ![A hole for meeting](http://f.cl.ly/items/2V2U3i0p2n0d2y0P3T0k/Image%202014-07-28%20at%204.32.24%20AM.png)